ibm-cloud-docs/codeengine/subscription-cron.md

 **HTTP body**

-The HTTP body contains the event itself.
-The HTTP body for cron events is one of the following formats,
+The HTTP body contains the event itself and is in the format that you specify when you create or update the subscription.

-1. If the `data` on the [**`ibmcloud ce sub cron create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create) command is `JSON` format, then the HTTP body is that JSON output.
-2. If the `data` is not JSON, then the data of the HTTP body is returned in the format as it was specified.

 ## Subscribing to Periodic timer (cron) events for a job
 {: #eventing-cron-job}